iondodon/ctxboot/README.md

    - Generates a `ctxboot.go` file with:
      - Import statements for all component packages
      - A `LoadContext` function that registers components
-     - Component registration in dependency order

 3. **Component Registration**

    - When `LoadContext` is called, it:
      - Registers each component with its type
-     - Stores components in a thread-safe map
      - Skips registration if a component of the same type already exists

 4. **Dependency Injection**